bjoernfranck/Hackberry-Pi_Zero/DietPi/readme.md

 ```

 ### 9. **All Done!**
-DietPi is now running on your Raspberry Pi Zero 2 W!
+DietPi is now running on your Hackberry Zero!

 ## **Additional setup**
 ### HDMI-Port